BogiHsu/Tacotron2-PyTorch/README.md

 Vocoder is not implemented yet.
 For now I just reconstuct the linear spectrogram from the mel spectrogram directly and use Griffim-Lim to synthesize the waveform.
 A neural vocoder will be implemented in the future.
 Or you can refer to [Wavenet](https://github.com/r9y9/wavenet_vocoder), [FFTNet](https://github.com/syang1993/FFTNet), or [WaveGlow](https://github.com/NVIDIA/waveglow).

 ## Results
-You can find TEMPORARY samples [here](https://github.com/BogiHsu/Tacotron2-PyTorch/tree/master/results).
-Please note that the training has not done yet and for now the reconstruction [process](#Vocoder) still causes a lot of distortion (a vocoder implementation will be a future work), so these are NOT the best results of this work.
+You can find some samples [here](https://github.com/BogiHsu/Tacotron2-PyTorch/tree/master/results).
+These results are generated using either pseudo inverse (using provided 22k pretrained model) or wavenet (using provided 16k pretrained model).

-But the alignment of the attention is pretty well now (about 100k training steps), the following figure is one sample.
+The alignment of the attention is pretty well now (about 100k training steps), the following figure is one sample.

 <img src="https://github.com/BogiHsu/Tacotron2-PyTorch/blob/master/results/tmp.png">